stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): What other statements can be controlled in the SORT procedure in SAS?
 Like NODUPLICATES, NODUPKEY, etc?
 -*Question* (lwang30-stat6250) : Is it okay not to include **work.** in the *out=* option ?
 - *Answer* (lwang30-stat6250) : Yes, the work library is the default temperary library in the current SAS session, and a one-level filename is automatically considered to be in the work library.
+- Question (rluo-stat6250): What is the function of DESCENDING option?

 [Course Textbook Chapter 4, Problem 7]